-My most significant externally funded project was the Science without Borders/CAPES funded “Special Visiting Researcher” fellowship for the project: “The Social Media Mapping of Popular Music Scenes” (2014-2016).
+Michael’s most significant externally funded project was the Science without Borders/CAPES funded “Special Visiting Researcher” fellowship for the project: “The Social Media Mapping of Popular Music Scenes” (2014-2016).
 This project was valued at 65,000£ in total and included in addition to extensive research periods and pedagogy in Brazil, hosting of a number of PhD and postdoctoral researchers in the UK, including Thais Aragão at the University of Westminster in 2016/2017.
 The project involved researching and mapping a range of music genres in Porto Alegre, Brazil, with reference to international research om music, mapping and urban space.
 Other significant projects include the two already mentioned monographs, two edited journal issues on the return of Twin Peaks in 2016, the edited collection Music/Video (Bloomsbury, 2017) and the successful international conference Trans TV which took place at Westminster in September, 2017, and is leading to a series of outcomes in Critical Studies in Television between 2018 and 2020.
-Currently I am writing a fourth monograph on the music of the British queer underground group Coil, and developing a project for funding on immersive audiovisual media from expanded cinema to VR.
+Currently Michael is writing a fourth monograph on the music of the British queer underground group Coil, and developing a project for funding on immersive audiovisual media from expanded cinema to VR.

 Film and Media